TechPenguineer/TechPenguineer/README.md

 # What am I working on?

-> Kane Programming Language ~ *A language for doing math very fast*
+> Icicle Programming Language ~ *A language for doing math very fast*

 <hr>